yuvalyehudab/c-mplechat/readme.md

 ./seker_server ../users.txt ./ &
 ./seker_client < ex1.in > ex1.out
 ```
-The project was not tested with valgring.
+The project was not tested with valgrind.
+Yet.

 gif/animation of usage might be added later on